-Here Are The Places Most Devastated By Hurricane Irma So Far
+These Caribbean Islands Are Reeling After Hurricane Irma's Deadly Rampage

 Still, at least three people were killed during the storm and the island’s current economic crisis poses a serious challenge for rebuilding efforts in Irma’s aftermath.

-More than 1 million people on the United States territory were without power on Wednesday night, according to Ricardo Ramos, chief executive of the island’s electric utility.
-Power outages have left about 17 percent of Puerto Rico without running water, reported The Times.
+Irma left more than 1 million people in the United States territory without power in the storm’s immediate aftermath, according to Ricardo Ramos, chief executive of the island’s electric utility.
+By Tuesday morning, the number of people without power had been reduced to 300,000, according to Federal Emergency Management Agency Administrator Brock Long.

 For information on how to help those affected by Hurricane Irma, check out the American Red Cross and Habitat for Humanity.